LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems: Introduction

-In this study we focus on nonlinear patterns that admit exact linear reformulations, such as $\lvert\cdot\rvert$, $\min/\max$, binary–continuous products, linear fractionals or monotone transformations, while noting that relaxation-based techniques -- e.g., McCormick envelopes for purely continuous bilinears \citep{mccormick1976computability} -- are also compatible with our agent architecture.
-This question is vitally important because even an algebraically correct formulated optimization problem may be impractical to be solved if it involves nonlinear functions.
-Unfortunately, too many practitioners lack access to this repertoire of techniques, and current LLM systems do not yet fill this void.
+In this study we focus on nonlinear patterns that admit exact linear reformulations.
+Concretely, the current implementation supports exact reformulation techniques for absolute value, $\min/\max$, binary-continuous products, linear fractional terms (under sign conditions), and monotone objective transformations; see Appendix~\ref{app:recipes}.
+However, note that inexact linearization techniques, e.g., McCormick envelopes for purely continuous bilinear terms \citep{mccormick1976computability}, are also compatible with the agent architecture.
+The above question of whether LLMs can be used to linearize problems is important because even an algebraically correct formulated optimization problem may be impractical to be solved if it involves nonlinear functions.
+In practice, many practitioners do not apply these techniques, and current LLM systems do not consistently perform this reformulation step.
 Recent evaluations highlight this gap \citep{wasserkrug2025enhancing}: When asked to reformulate a given optimization problem, an LLM often fails to produce an equivalent (or ``nearly'' equivalent) optimization problem.